Ywallet Demo Tutorial

 show a QR code, but we want that information as a file, so click the floppy disk

-button and save the file somewhere (e.g. tx.raw
+button and save the file somewhere (e.g. tx-plan.json

 Signing the transaction